-• fileReferenceId (optional)
+• lookupFile (required)

-The reference UUID value returned from the endpoint for uploading files to the Masking Engine.
+The fileReferenceId value returned from the fileUpload endpoint for uploading files to the Masking Engine.
 The file should contain a newline separated list of {value, replacement} pairs separated by the delimiter.
 No extraneous whitespace should be present.

-• delimiter (optional; minLength=1; maxLength=50; default="=")
+• delimiter (required, minLength=1; maxLength=50; default="=")

-The delimiter string used to separate {value, replacement} pairs in the uploaded file
+The delimiter string used to separate {value, replacement} pairs in the lookup file.